Researching the Legal System of the Lao People’s Democratic Republic

 • To propose to the National Assembly Standing Committee for their consideration and decision on the rectification of treaties of which Lao PDR is a party and State level international agreement;

-• To issue decree, order and decision on the implementation of policy, law, regulation, government plan, establishment and operation of ministries, ministry-level organizations, other organization under the supervision of the Government and local administration;
+• To issue a decree, order, and decision on the implementation of policy, law, regulation, and government plan, as well as on the establishment and operation of ministries, ministry-level organizations, and other organizations under the supervision of the Government and local administration;

-• To suspend, terminate and cancel decision, order, and guideline of Ministry, organization under the supervision of the Government, and local administration which contradict laws and other regulations, with exception to the decision on the legal proceeding of the Public Prosecutor and People’s Court;
+• To suspend, terminate, and cancel decision, order, and guideline of Ministry, organization under the supervision of the Government, and local administration which contradict laws and other regulations, except for the decision on the legal proceeding of the Public Prosecutor and People’s Court;

 • To summarize and report on the operation of the Government to the National Assembly and President of the State annually;